Craving a slice or two? Go ahead and indulge - all around the world. We've got 9 reasons why pizza is the best food for travel.

 Use pizza pick up to explore new neighbourhoods

 Want to find the best pizza in town?
 Ask a 20-something guy, like the car rental desk staffer.
+They ALWAYS know the best places to go!
 And use that as your motivation to discover a new neighborhood.
 Take that fresh pie to the nearest public park and spend some time there eating and people watching.
 Go explore the museum closest to the pizza parlor.
 Ask the staff who has the second best restaurant in the area - after their own, of course!

 Chat with locals